Charlotte von Mahlsdorf: Early years

-Von Mahlsdorf was born to parents Max Berfelde and Gretchen Gaupp in Berlin-Mahlsdorf, Germany.At a very young age she began to play with gender roles and expressed more interest in the clothing and articles for girls.
+Von Mahlsdorf was born to parents Max Berfelde and Gretchen Gaupp in Berlin-Mahlsdorf, Germany.
+At a very young age she began to play with gender roles and expressed more interest in the clothing and articles for girls.
 She helped a second-hand goods dealer clear out the apartments of deported Jews and sometimes kept items.

 Career

 Von Mahlsdorf's collection evolved into the Gründerzeit Museum.
 She had become engaged in the preservation of the von Mahlsdorf estate, which was threatened with demolition, and was awarded the manor house rent-free.
 In 1960, Von Mahlsdorf opened the museum of everyday articles from the Gründerzeit (the time of the founding of the German Empire) in the only partially-reconstructed Mahlsdorf manor house.
 The museum became well known in cinematic, artistic and gay circles.
 From 1970 on, the East Berlin homosexual scene often had meetings and celebrations in the museum.

 In 1974 the East German authorities announced that they wanted to bring the museum and its exhibits under state control.
 In protest, von Mahlsdorf began giving away the exhibits to visitors.
 Thanks to the committed involvement of the actress Annekathrin Bürger and the attorney Friedrich Karl Kaul—and possibly also thanks to her enlistment as an inoffizieller Mitarbeiter (an unofficial collaborator) for Stasi, the secret East German police—the authorities' attempt was stopped in 1976 and she was able to keep the museum.

 In 1991, neo-Nazis attacked one of her celebrations in the museum.
 Several participants were hurt.
 At this time, von Mahlsdorf announced she was considering leaving Germany.

-In 1992, she received the Bundesverdienstkreuz, 'Order of Merit of the Federal Republic of Germany.'
+In 1992, she received the Order of Merit of the Federal Republic of Germany (Bundesverdienstkreuz).

 Her decision to leave Germany meant that she guided her last visitor through the museum in 1995, and in 1997 she moved to Porla Brunn, an old spa near Hasselfors, Sweden, where she opened (with moderate success) a new museum dedicated to the turn of the 19th century.
 The city of Berlin bought the Gründerzeit Museum, and by 1997 it had been opened again by the "Förderverein Gutshaus Mahlsdorf e.
 V.".

 Her life could be described as that of an outsider who survived, no matter the ruling ideology, during the Nazi period, Communist-controlled East Germany, or, once the wall fell, modern Germany, as described in the article "The Sexual and Political Chameleon of Berlin: The Ambiguities of Charlotte von Mahlsdorf's Life in I Am My Own Wife.”

 Von Mahlsdorf died from heart failure during a visit to Berlin on 30 April 2002.